 The Doctor of Nursing Practice (DNP) at Nebraska Methodist College allows a registered nurse (RN) who has earned certification as an Advanced Practice Registered Nurse (APRN) to pursue a practice-focused doctorate degree.

-A graduate attains the level of knowledge and skills necessary to provide patient care to individuals in rural and urban communities.
+A graduate attains the level of knowledge and skills necessary to provide patient and population based care to individuals in rural and urban communities.
 A nurse who graduates with the Doctor of Nursing Practice from Nebraska Methodist College will have the earned the highest practice-oriented degree for nursing.

 The program requires a minimum of 34 credit hours, of which a minimum of nine credit hours (540 clock hours) are dedicated to clinical practice.